scala/scala3/docs/docs/reference/other-new-features/matchable.md

 - Type parameters and abstract types that are only bounded by some universal trait: Again, `Matchable` should be added as a bound.

-Here is the hierarchy of toplevel classes and traits with their defined methods:
+Here is the hierarchy of top-level classes and traits with their defined methods:

 ```scala
 abstract class Any: